aaronwangj/sat-solver/README.md

 ## Solution Strategy

-We implemented our solution in an incremntal manner.
+We implemented our solution in an incremental manner.
 All of the implementations are simpler or modified version of the DPLL algorithm.

 ### Naive Implementation